jelovirt/org.lwdita/README.md

 recognize files as Markdown DITA or HTML DITA, respectively; the file extension is not used to recognize format.

-See [Syntax reference](https://github.com/jelovirt/dita-ot-markdown/wiki/Syntax-reference) for XML and Markdown DITA correspondence.
+See the [syntax reference](https://github.com/jelovirt/org.lwdita/wiki/Syntax-reference) for XML and Markdown DITA correspondence.

 ### Generating Markdown output